haacked/haacked.com/pages/about.md

 What is it about American culture that causes us to ask people *What do you do?* and mean *What is your occupation?* rather than *What do you do for fun?*.
 And here I go propagating that mindset by putting this section last.

 Oh well.
 Read my blog for a while and you’ll find I’m fanatical about playing soccer.
+I live in beautiful Bellevue, WA which has abundant hiking and camping opportunities.
+I also love to travel and listen to music with great beats way too loud.

-Living in beautiful Bellevue, WA, I take every occasion to go hiking and camping.
+In my spare time, I continue the Quixotic battle to correct the capitalization of "Github" to "GitHub" wherever I can.

 ## Speaker Bio